To upgrade MySQL on Windows, follow these steps:

 the existing installation is recommended.

 If you were running MySQL as a Windows service and you had to remove the service earlier in this procedure, reinstall the service.
-(See Section 1.7.7, “Starting MySQL as a Windows Service”.)
+(See Section 22.214.171.124, “Starting MySQL Server as a Microsoft Windows Service”.)

 Restart the server.
 For example, use NET START MySQL if you run MySQL as a service, or invoke mysqld directly otherwise.

 As Administrator, run mysql_upgrade to check your tables, attempt to repair them if necessary, and update your grant tables if they have changed so that you can take advantage of any new capabilities.
-See mysql_upgrade — Check and Upgrade MySQL Tables.
+See Section 4.4.8, “mysql_upgrade — Check and Upgrade MySQL Tables”.